AmitKumarMyT/Leetcode-Recommender/README.md

 ## Customization

 To add more questions, edit the `questions.json` file, following the existing structure for each question.
+Ypu can also copy paste new questions from the questions repo.json and feel free to add more to the the questions repo.

 ## Algorithm Details